 - Dig tender bulbs with a garden trowel or shovel and store in paper bags in a dark, dry spot until spring.

-- To extend crops still producing, prepare your beds with a cold frame or row covers for chilly nights to come.
+- To extend crops that are still producing, prepare your beds with a cold frame or row covers for chilly nights to come.
 See other tips for prepping your garden for fall greens and more.

-- When leaves begin to fall, collect them with a lawn mower with a bagging attachment and add to the compost bin.
+- When leaves begin to fall, collect them using a lawn mower with a bagging attachment and add them to the compost bin.
 When used as mulch, leaves provide great insulation and valuable nutrients.
 Consider investing in a shredder so you can use the leaves as mulch in the garden sooner.
 It will keep your plants warm, happy and healthy with nutrients through the coming seasons.